luicer/luicer.github.io/_posts/2024-02-26-Flashlight-Driver-Lineal-eng.md

 {:style="text-align:center;"}
 ![2A](/assets/images/2024/Lineal_Led/Fun_2.jpg "2A")

-The intensity measured from the voltage across the 10 milliohm resistor with the oscilloscope is as follows:
+The current measured from the voltage across the 10 milliohm resistor with the oscilloscope is as follows:

 {:style="text-align:center;"}
 ![Isense](/assets/images/2024/Lineal_Led/Isense_1.png "Isense")